-It allows Congress to delegate power.
-Without bureaucracies, Congress would be hopelessly gridlocked on minor issues.
+- It allows Congress to delegate power.
+Without bureaucracies, members of Congress would be hopelessly gridlocked on minor issues.
 Bureaucracies free them to create legislation without worrying about implementing minor regulations.

 Citizens who prefer a small government would rather have fewer bureaucratic regulations.
-They may perceive these regulations as infringing on their democratic rights or making it difficult for them to live a productive life.
-Some criticisms of bureaucracies are:
+They may perceive these regulations as infringing on their democratic rights or making it difficult for them to live productive lives.
+Some criticisms of a bureaucracy are: